zammad/zammad/.dev/ai-agent-instructions.md

   prints the same output — `codegraph` is a local dev dependency, so the bare command is not on `PATH`.

+Setup is per developer: `pnpm codegraph:install` indexes this checkout and registers the server with the agent harnesses it finds (Claude Code, Cursor, Codex CLI, opencode, …).
+Say yes when it offers to put the CLI on `PATH`: that is how they launch it. `pnpm codegraph:uninstall` reverts it.
+Nothing lands in a commit — `.codegraph/` and `.mcp.json` are gitignored, and the harness registration lives in each tool's own config outside the repo.

 If there is no `.codegraph/` directory, skip CodeGraph entirely — indexing is the user's decision.